Vaccination Schedule: What to Expect

 is a disease that used to paralyze more than 25,000 people each year before the polio vaccine was invented.

-If you still have questions, talk to your baby's doctor about your concerns.Your doctor will provide with literature about each vaccine that you can review and discuss with the doctor before your baby is vaccinated.
+If you still have questions, talk to your baby's doctor about your concerns.Your doctor will provide you with literature about each vaccine that you can review and discuss with the doctor before your baby is vaccinated.

 Your Baby's Development This Week